HOW TO USE THIS PIECE

 Three-part Four-part

-This is another good multi-cultural piece arranged by Victor Bobetsky.
-The piece will be easy to learn because of ostinati parts and very singable oriental melody.
+This is a good multi-cultural piece, arranged by Victor Bobetsky.
+The piece will be very accessible to the early adolescent singer.
 The text describes the devotion of younger crows to their elders.
 Teachers in China often cite this behavioral trait of crows as a model for students to follow.
 Song of the Crow provides an imaginative and poetic way of expressing this reverence for one’s elders which is such an important part of traditional Chinese culture.
 The English lyrics, created by Dr. Bobetsky, are based on a literal translation of the original Chinese by Tom Davidson.
 Wu ya is translated: black crow.
 The extracted flute part is available on the final page of the octavo.
 See the three-part and four-part variable voicings charts for the options available for using of this piece.

 Chinese Folksong